European shares aided by Italy political optimism

 LONDON, April 22 European shares inched higher on Monday as signs of progress to break political stalemate in Italy outweighed fresh downbeat earnings news and concern over the health of the global economy.

-The FTSEurofirst 300 closed up 0.2 percent at 1,155.00 points, having dropped 2.4 percent last week - its worst weekly loss since November - when luke-warm corporate earnings and signs of slowing growth dented equities.
+The FTSEurofirst 300 provisionally closed up 0.1 percent at 1,154.68 points, having dropped 2.4 percent last week - its worst weekly loss since November - when lacklustre corporate earnings and signs of slowing growth dented equities.

 The index had spent much of the session strongly in positive territory, at one point clawing back as much as 1 percent of last week's declines.